cnsuhao/gpu-freedom/README.txt

      /screensaver source code for screensaver

      /frontends    source code for frontends
+       /simclimate Climate simulation frontend

      /plugins      source code for plugins
+       /basic      plugin containg basic routines like add and mul

      /lib          libraries for GPU
-       /own        own libraries developed by the project /ext        external libraries
+       /own        own libraries developed by the project /simclimate  logic of simclimate extension
+       /ext        external libraries

      /packages     components for GPU
-       /own        own components developed by the project /ext        external packages
+       /own        own components developed by the project /tgpu    TGPU component used in core to manage plugins /ext        external packages